The Value of Teamwork: Evidence from Crowdsourcing Contests

 Abstract

-The increasing prevalence of gig economy platforms has made asynchronous collaboration in virtual teams a popular mode of work in today’s globalized environment.
-However, the exact value of teamwork remains elusive.
-In this study, we empirically analyze machine learning contests from Kaggle to investigate the impact of teamwork on performance.
-We find that participants achieve significantly better performance when working in teams than working independently.
+Virtual teams have become a popular mode of work in today’s globalized environment.
+However, the exact value of virtual teamwork remains elusive.
+In this study, we empirically analyze machine learning contests from Kaggle to investigate the impact of virtual teamwork on performance.
+We find that participants achieve significantly better performance when working in virtual teams than working independently.
 Furthermore, experienced participants benefit more from teamwork than their less-experienced counterparts.
-Our results also demonstrate that rival and nonrival incentives have opposite effects on team performance.
-The presence of symbolic rewards (nonrival) improves the performance of teams, whereas team performance decreases with the size of the monetary rewards (rival).
-Finally, our mediation analysis provides suggestive evidence that teamwork enhances performance by stimulating the team to work harder and more creatively.
-Our study provides critical insights into the value of teamwork and has practical implications for team formation and incentive design.
+Our results also demonstrate that rival and nonrival incentives have opposite effects on the performance of virtual teams.
+The presence of symbolic rewards (nonrival) improves the performance of virtual teams, whereas team performance decreases with the size of the monetary rewards (rival).
+Finally, our mediation analysis provides suggestive evidence that teamwork enhances performance by stimulating the team members to work harder and more creatively.
+Our study provides critical insights into the value of teamwork and has practical implications for the composition of virtual teams and incentive design for crowdsourcing platforms.

 Keywords: teamwork, incentive design, monetary reward, symbolic reward, experience